 He saunters towards me, confident alpha-male swag, home-whitening-kit gnashers, and gaze trained on me.
 I perk up but he stops a foot away.

 “I’m empty, please fill me up like you used to do before the kids were born, before work took all your time.”
-Any wife will consider that a token of love, of companionship, of respect.
+Anybody will consider that a token of love, of companionship, of respect.